rsmets/personal-site/src/content/work/gen-ai-david.md

   Your browser does not support the audio element.
 </audio>

-_A photo of 2023's Christmas Dinner where the photo was taken in the app's long running mode._
+_A photo from 2023's Christmas Dinner, taken in the app's long-running mode._

 ![Group photobooth picture](/assets/dinner/image.jpg)